Muhammad-Talha4k/Diabetes-Prediction/README.md

 ## Results

-The support vector mavchine (SVM) model achieved an accuracy of 78%, a precision of 0.76, a recall of 0.53, and an F1-score of 0.63 on the test set.
+The support vector machine (SVM) model achieved an accuracy of 78%, a precision of 0.76, a recall of 0.53, and an F1-score of 0.63 on the test set.

 ## Contributions